QubesOS/qubes-doc/external/configuration-guides/disk-trim.md

 Configuration
 ----------

-In all versions of Qubes, you may want to set up a periodic job in `dom0` to trim the disk.
+In all versions of PedOS, you may want to set up a periodic job in `dom0` to trim the disk.
 This can be done with either systemd (weekly only) or cron (daily or weekly).

  * **Systemd**